borisschapira/preloadr/README.md

 preloadr.js
 ================

-Helper for images preloading, with the ability to callback after each load and at the end
+Helper for images preloading, with :
+ * optional callback after each load
+ * optional callback at the end
+ * possibility to force sequential loading of images

 Usage
 -----